zengelan/eks-workshop/content/020_prerequisites/cloud9.md

 ### Configure Cloud9 Credential Management
 {{% notice info %}}
 Cloud9 normally manages IAM credentials dynamically.
-This isn't currently compatible with the EKS IAM authentication, so we will disable it and rely on the IAM role instead.
+This isn't currently compatible with the EKS IAM authentication, so we will disable it and provide our AWS credentials via environment variables.
 {{% /notice %}}

 - Return to your workspace and click the sprocket, or launch a new tab to open the Preferences tab